‘Looking out for our neighbours’ is our campaign to reduce loneliness and social isolation

 ‘Looking out for each other’

 Our #SpreadTheKindness campaign launched on 13 September 2021.
-The campaign aimed to reach young people living, in education or working across West Yorkshire and Harrogate
+Phase 4 of the campaign aimed to reach young people living, in education or working across West Yorkshire.

 Prior to the COVID-19 pandemic the ‘Looking out for our neighbours’ community inspired over 49,000 people to get involved by making a positive difference to their neighbours’ lives through acts of kindness.
 The campaign will now brings you a new phase called ‘Looking out for each other’.